3D Control Pad

 This short article is in need of work.
 You can help Sega Retro by adding to it.

 3D Control Pad, called the Sega Multi Controller (セガマルチコントローラー) in Japan, Samsung Multi Pad (삼성 멀티패드) in South Korea, and the Joystick 3D in Brazil, is a control pad developed for use with the Sega Saturn.
-Debuting with NiGHTS into Dreams, it was Sega's answer to the then revolutionary Nintendo 64 controller, which featured an analogue stick as opposed to relying solely on D-Pads.
+Debuting with NiGHTS into Dreams, it featured an analogue thumbstick as opposed to relying solely on D-pads.
+Its design is similar to the XE-1AP, a 1989 analogue thumbstick controller released for the Sega Mega Drive exclusively in Japan.

 Analogue sticks generally allow for greater precision in a 3D environment, which in 1996 were becoming more common in the console video game market.